vnkt2005/Kubernetes/Install Kubectl.md

 # Kubectl Installation
 <p>The following methods exist for installing kubectl on Windows:

-Install kubectl binary on Windows (via direct download or curl) Install on Windows using Chocolatey, Scoop, or winget
+1. Install kubectl binary on Windows (via direct download or curl) <br>
+2. Install on Windows using Chocolatey, Scoop, or winget

 </p>